Reminder: All the pages on this web site are best viewed

 property in 1773 Hempfield Twp. in what was then part of Bedford County in

-the next year, Bedford Co. is divided and the area becomes Westmoreland Co,
+year, Bedford Co. is divided and the area becomes Westmoreland Co, PA.

-County Seat, and what was known as "Miller's Blockhouse", the area where I
+and what was known as "Miller's Blockhouse", the area where I believe the

-by Samuel Miller.
-None of the Millers names nor the Hanna name appear
+established by Samuel Miller.
+None of the Millers names nor the Hanna name

 Regiment which at the beginning of the Revolutionary War is meant to